Mile Repeats Made Simple: The Key Workout to Get Faster at Any Distance

 Mile repeats are one of the most versatile and effective workouts for distance runners.
-Indeed, part of the magic of mile repeats is that runners racing nearly any distance can benefit from this solid workout session.
+Indeed, part of the magic of mile repeats is that runners racing nearly any distance can benefit from this solid workout.

-By manipulating the number of reps, intensity, recovery intervals, and terrain, runners can use mile repeats to improve their race times in their 5K, 10K, half marathon, marathon, ultramarathon, and any distance in between.
+By adjusting the number of reps, intensity, recovery intervals, and terrain, runners can use mile repeats to improve their race times in their 5K, 10K, half-marathon, marathon, ultramarathon, and any distance in between.

-Moreover, even runners who are not interested in ever running a race can benefit from adding mile repeats to their training program because they improve cardiovascular fitness, endurance, running form, and speed.
+Moreover, even runners who are not interested in ever racing can benefit by improving cardiovascular fitness, endurance, running form, and speed.

-As a running coach, mile repeats are a staple in my coaching arsenal.
-They are a tough workout but an excellent way to push your limits and progress.
+As a running coach, mile repeats are a staple in my workout arsenal.
+They are tough, but an excellent way to push your limits and progress.

 What Are The Benefits of Mile Repeats?

-A mile repeat workout can provide a range of benefits depending on how you structure it, including the following:
+mile repeat workout can offer a wide range of benefits depending on how you structure it.
+It’s a powerful tool for increasing speeddeveloping endurance, and improving running economy.

-What Are The Different Types of Mile Repeats Workouts for Runners?
+Choose Your Challenge: The Different Types of Mile Repeat Workouts for Runners

 Mile repeats can improve your overall speed and race performance.
-When running mile repeats to improve your speed, each mile rep is run at the goal race pace or faster.
+To improve your speed, each mile rep is run at the goal race pace or faster.

 A half-marathon runner hoping to break 1:40 (7:38 pace) might run 6 x 1 mile at 7:15-7:20.

-Rest is usually longer in a mile repeats speed workout relative to one geared towards improving stamina.
-For instance, runners may jog a full 400m for recovery time after each mile when running for speed instead of 100-200m for endurance.
+Rest is usually longer during a mile speed workout than during one geared towards improving stamina.
+For instance, runners may jog a full 400m for recovery after each mile when running for speed, rather than 100-200m for endurance.

-Mile repeats can increase endurance and improve lactate threshold when they are run at a tempo run pace or threshold pace (roughly the pace you could sustain running all-out for one hour).
-Tempo mile repeat workouts can be incorporated earlier in the training program.
+Mile repeats can increase endurance and improve lactate threshold when they are run at threshold pace (roughly the pace you could sustain running all-out for one hour).
+These workouts can be incorporated earlier in the training program.

-An example of a threshold mile repeats workout would be 3-8 x miles at half-marathon pace (or slightly faster) with a one-minute rest in between.
+An example of a threshold-mile repeats workout would be 3-8 x 1 mile at half-marathon pace (or slightly faster), with a 1-minute rest in between.

 One key to a successful race performance is dialing in your goal race pace so that it feels as comfortable and natural as possible.